 The Shelton Tactical Credit Fund pays Shelton Capital Management an annual investment advisory fee equal to 1.17% of the Fund's average daily net assets.
-Shelton Capital Management has contractually agreed to reimburse expenses incurred by the Fund to the extent that total annual fund operating expenses (excluding acquired fund fees and expenses, certain compliance costs, interest and broker expenses relating to investment strategies, taxes and extraordinary expenses such as litigation or merger and reorganization expenses, for example) exceed 0.98% and 1.23% until May 1, 2024.
+Shelton Capital Management has contractually agreed to reimburse expenses incurred by the Fund to the extent that total annual fund operating expenses (excluding acquired fund fees and expenses, certain compliance costs, interest and broker expenses relating to investment strategies (including commissions, mark-ups and mark-downs), leverage interest, other transactional expenses, annual account fees for margin accounts, taxes (such as income and foreign withholding taxes, stamp duty and deferred tax expenses), and extraordinary expenses such as litigation or merger and reorganization expenses, for example) exceed 0.98% and 1.23% until May 1, 2025.

 The Shelton International Select Equity Fund pays Shelton Capital Management an annual investment advisory fee equal to 0.74% of the Fund's average daily net assets.
-Shelton Capital Management has contractually agreed to reimburse expenses incurred by the Fund to the extent that total annual fund operating expenses (excluding acquired fund fees and expenses, certain compliance costs, interest and broker expenses relating to investment strategies, taxes and extraordinary expenses such as litigation or merger and reorganization expenses, for example) exceed 0.98% and 1.23% until May 1, 2024.
+Shelton Capital Management has contractually agreed to reimburse expenses incurred by the Fund to the extent that total annual fund operating expenses (excluding acquired fund fees and expenses, certain compliance costs, interest and broker expenses relating to investment strategies (including commissions, mark-ups and mark-downs), leverage interest, other transactional expenses, annual account fees for margin accounts, taxes (such as income and foreign withholding taxes, stamp duty and deferred tax expenses), and extraordinary expenses such as litigation or merger and reorganization expenses, for example) exceed 0.98% and 1.23% until May 1, 2025.